mongodb/docs/source/includes/agents/monitoring-settings-cloud.rst

    *Type*: string

    Specifies the *absolute* path that contains the trusted |certauth|
-   certificates in ``PEM`` format.
+   certificates in |pem| format.
 These certificates verify the server certificate returned from any MongoDB deployments running with |tls|.

    .. code-block:: ini